borisdivjak/sharp-ia/reduced-cost.md

 No SHARP or team episode was included if it was less than 30 days long, as it was not considered that shorter episodes would have much impact on outcomes.

-Patients were divided into the SHARP group -those with any SHARP episode recorded- and the control group- those with none.
+Patients were divided into the SHARP group -those with any SHARP episode recorded- and the comparison group- those with none.
 In the SHARP group the index episode was taken as the first one.
 Subsequent SHARP episodes were included in analysis as if they were any other later community episode.
 To allow  “before-after” comparison, SHARP patients were included only if the index episode started at least 6 months after the start of the earliest episode of treatment (inpatient or community)